xiaofan2406/gatsby-live-mdx/README.md

 The starter Gatsby template for live editing with mdx.

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).

 ## Install

 Make sure that you have the Gatsby CLI program installed: